Northeastern University: Network campuses

-Student organizations
+Student life

-Northeastern University offers students the opportunity to join various ethnic, cultural and political organizations, along with numerous honor societies, special interest groups, fraternities, and sororities.
+Undergraduates at Northeastern matriculate from 48 states, with around 25% coming from within the state of Massachusetts.
+The next-largest feeder states are New York, New Jersey, California, Connecticut, and Pennsylvania.

 Northeastern has more than 16 varsity teams competing in the NCAA, over 30 club sports teams and over 400 student clubs and organizations.
-Among the student-run organizations are: Resident Student Association (RSA), Student Government Association (SGA), The Huntington News, Northeastern University Television (NUTV), Fraternity and Sorority Life (FSL), Social Justice Resource Center (SJRC), and the Council for University Programs (CUP) organize activities for Northeastern students as well as the surrounding community.
+Among the student-run organizations are: Resident Student Association (RSA), Student Government Association (SGA), The Huntington News, Northeastern Television (NUTV), Northeastern Shakespeare Society (NSS), Fraternity and Sorority Life (FSL), Social Justice Resource Center (SJRC), and the Council for University Programs (CUP) organize activities for Northeastern students as well as the surrounding community.

 Northeastern hosts six student-run a cappella groups on campus: three mixed ensembles (Distilled Harmony, The Downbeats, and The Nor'easters), two treble ensembles (Pitch, Please! and Treble on Huntington), and one TTBB ensemble (UniSons).
 All groups regularly compete in the International Championship of Collegiate A Cappella (ICCA).
 The Nor'easters have performed at ICCA finals in New York City three times and won the ICCA title in 2013 and 2017.
 Pitch, Please! competed at ICCA finals in 2019.
-In 2020, The A Cappella Archive ranked The Nor'easters and Pitch, Please! at #3 and #22 out of all ICCA-competing groups.

 Athletics

 Since 1927, Northeastern University's intercollegiate athletic teams have been known as the Huskies.
 Prior to 1927, Northeastern had no official mascot.
 A committee was formed to choose a mascot and members eventually settled on the Siberian Husky.
 In February 1927, a pup was selected from legendary Iditarod Trail Sled Dog Race competitor Leonhard Seppala's kennel in Poland Springs, Maine.
 On March 4, 1927, King Husky I arrived at Northeastern in a campus celebration for which classes were canceled.
 Since then, live mascots have been a Siberian Husky breed, but after losing two mascots in three months in the early 1970s and after upheaval due to having live canine mascots, the university's administration was reluctant to continue the live mascot tradition.
 In 2005, the university resumed the live mascot tradition; the current live mascot is named Moses.
 The university's official costumed mascot is Paws.

 The university's official colors are Northeastern red and black, with white often used as an alternate color.
 The university fight song, "All Hail, Northeastern," was composed by Charles A. Pethybridge, class of 1932.
 Since 2005, 14 of 18 Northeastern varsity sports teams primarily compete in NCAA Division I's Colonial Athletic Association (CAA).
-Northeastern maintains crosstown athletic rivalries primarily with Boston University, Harvard University and Boston College.
-It also regularly competes against in-state rival University of Massachusetts at Amherst.

 During its first decades, Northeastern initially had seven athletics teams: basketball, cross country, indoor track, outdoor track, crew and football.
-It has since expanded to more than 16 varsity teams.

 Northeastern sponsors the following sports teams: